Facebook got rid of the “trusted contacts” feature. You might’ve seen the notice in the Facebook app last year.

-If you had the trusted contacts feature set up, know that Facebook will soon get rid of it.
-What this means is your chosen friends will no longer be able to help you get back on Facebook if you lose access to your account.
+If you had the trusted contacts feature set up now your chosen friends will no longer be able to help you get back on Facebook if you lose access to your account.
 Ugh.

 Most likely, this is yet another of the myriad features Facebook chooses to nix without explanation because not that many people were using it.
 Which could be tens of millions, but not hundreds of millions or a billion or more.

 The way Facebook worded the notification, it was definitely confusing and not clear… typical FB.

 “Trusted contacts ends soon.” — could be interpreted like it’s time to review, change, edit or update your trusted contacts… Certainly that was my very first thought.
 Hmph.

 I would reword the notification to, “Facebook is removing the trusted contacts feature altogether (on xyz date).
 But, rest assured, here are 12 ways to protect your account and stay safe.”
 There, much better!

 SO, whether you had trusted contacts set up in the past or not, here is a solid checklist of all the actions you should absolutely have in place to ensure your Facebook account is super solid, safe and secure.

 Follow These 12 Action Steps to Secure Your Facebook Account

 On desktop or mobile, navigate to your Facebook Settings and follow these steps.